Ade-yem/alx-pre_course/0x01-git/README.md

+My first readme

-This is the second git readme text.
+the readme for the project 4
+the start, the beginning